ni/javascript-styleguide/CONTRIBUTING.md

 The rules build on several exisiting rulesets such as the airbnb ruleset, the eslint recommended ruleset, the TypeScript recommended ruleset, etc. The `npm run print-evaluated-rules` commands helps to audit the final resolved rule values.

-When the command is run it will print a JSON representation of each of the maintained rulesets.
-In addition the command will print the result of some audits that try to detect patterns we want to avoid, such as rules configured with a `warn` severity level.
+When the command is run it will print the result of some audits that try to detect patterns we want to avoid, such as rules configured with a `warn` severity level.

 <!--
 ## Release workflow